 The Action Alternative would construct new bridges that closely match the existing alignment.
 The existing Wainiha temporary bridges would be temporarily relocated makai to accommodate traffic during construction of the new bridges.
 This would require temporary occupancy of Wainiha Bay Beach Park land outside of the existing DOT right-of-way.
 This would involve minor clearing, grubbing, and ground disturbance for the installation of temporary abutments, approaches, and placement of the ACROW bridges.
 The duration of the occupancy will be less than the overall time needed for construction, and there would be no anticipated permanent adverse physical impacts as the site would be restored upon completion of the project.
 There would be no protected activities, features, and attributes of the park that would be interfered as the occupancy would occur outside of the beach area where recreation occurs.
 There are no features of the park affected that would interfere with the public's opportunity to enjoy the resource.
 No permanent right-of-way is anticipated from Wainiha Bay Beach Park.
-Coordination would continue with the county to obtain documented agreement with these findings.
+Concurrence from the Kaua'i Department of Parks and Recreation, the official with jurisdiction over park lands, regarding temporary occupancy of park lands was received via letter on August 1, 2017.